Rulial/pathintegral/README.md

 ANNA + SOLO will be the Next Generation of AI Native Personal/ Wearable Computer.
 + a video game 🎮 version of 🍦THE GRAND LOOP, a book I am writing.
 + It’ll be used for experimentation, and initial revenue generation.
+Numbers + terms to be discussed and agreed—> rohitb@path-integral.com